Students interested in pursuing an honors project should take the following steps:

 - Converse with appropriate department faculty to determine if you qualify for honors research according to each professor's areas of interest/concentration.

 - In order to have an appropriately sophisticated background in a topic area, students who are considering pursuing honors should elect advanced courses during their junior year.

 - Projects span both semesters of the senior year (Psychology 4050 in the fall, Psychology 4051 in the spring).

 - Projects involve original empirical research on one current topic in psychology, conducted by one student and supervised by one professor.

 - Each topic is chosen to be of mutual interest to the student and his or her advisor.

 Choosing an Advisor

 Honors projects all begin with direct discussions between interested qualified students and appropriate faculty members.
-Qualified students should contact professors with whom they would like to work during the spring semester of their junior year to begin the discussion process.
-Professors who are on leave should be contacted the first week of the fall semester or prior to that by email.
+Qualified students should contact professors with whom they would like to work before or during the spring semester of their junior year to begin the discussion process.

 Students should also contact professors early to determine his or her own criteria for selecting a student for honors research.
 Although students may approach any professor to explore the possibility of working on an honors project, each professor has his or her own criteria for determining a student’s qualification for participation in the honors program.